ePages-de/epages-docs/_posts/2016/2016-02-11-pipeline-elk-test-evaluation-1.md

 ### Motivation

-In the past an engineer of the release and test automation team needed to check a dozen of Jenkins Jobs – which represent the various use cases of ePages in production – to analyze the test results and create a list of failing tests in our wiki on a daily basis.
+In the past, an engineer of the release and test automation team needed to check a dozen of Jenkins Jobs – which represent the various use cases of ePages in production – to analyse the test results and create a list of failing tests in our wiki on a daily basis.

 This tedious and time consuming collection task was soon identified as a major pain point.
 Hence, we decided to fully automate the process and figure out an effective, reliable and centralised storage solution for all test reports.